-Bhaya Cruises operates a daily shuttle bus service between Hanoi and Halong Bay.
+Bhaya Classic Cruises operates a daily shuttle bus service between Hanoi and Halong Bay.

-The bus to Halong Bay leaves the Bhaya Cruises Hanoi Sales office (47 Phan Chu Trinh St., Hanoi) at 8.30 am.
+The bus to Halong Bay leaves our Hanoi office (47 Phan Chu Trinh St., Hanoi) at 8.30 am.

-The bus returning to Hanoi leaves the Bhaya Cafe (Tuan Chau Marina, Halong ) at 11.00 am.
+The bus returning to Hanoi leaves the Bhaya Cruise Centre (Tuan Chau Marina, Halong) at 11.00 am.

-If you wish to take a cruise right after landing at Noi Bai International Airport, your flight must arrive no later than 9.00 am.
-In this case, you need to book a private transfer from Noi Bai International Airport to travel to Halong Bay directly.
+If you wish to proceed to your cruise immediately after landing at Noi Bai International Airport, your flight must arrive at no later than 9.00 am.
+In this case, you need to book private transfer from Noi Bai International Airport directly to Halong Bay.

-If you have a flight out of Noi Bai International Airport after your cruise, your departure flight must be no earlier than 5.00 pm.
+If you have a flight out of Noi Bai International Airport immediately after your cruise, your departure flight must be no earlier than 5.00 pm.
 In this case, you can book a private transfer directly from Halong Bay to Noi Bai International Airport.
-You can also take the shuttle bus service to travel from Halong Bay to Hanoi, then a private transfer from Hanoi to Noi Bai Airport.
-Early disembarkation is available upon advance request.
+You can also take the regular shuttle bus service from Halong Bay to Hanoi, then a private transfer from Hanoi to Noi Bai International Airport.
+Early disembarkation is available with advance request.

 Travel to Halong Bay can also be arranged by private helicopter charter flight from Hanoi.
 Please contact our travel consultants at firstname.lastname@example.org for more information on Halong Bay helicopter tours.